 To help you do just that, check out this list of what's in season in California and then get in the kitchen to make this delicious summery dessert!
 And, as always, share the results with us by tagging @saltandwind and #swsociety on social!

 trimmed and halved, plus more for garnish (optional)

 (not low fat or light!)

 zested and juiced (should be about 1 tablespoon juice and 2 teaspoons zest), plus more for garnish (optional)

-To Prepare The Loaf Pan: Rub a spoonful of the extra coconut oil on the inside of a 8.5-by-4.5-inch metal loaf pan (1 pound capacity) then line with a piece of parchment paper (you may need to trim it to fit), letting a few inches overhang on each side.
+Prepare The Loaf Pan: Rub a spoonful of the extra coconut oil on the inside of an 8.5-by-4.5-inch metal loaf pan (1 pound capacity), then line with a piece of parchment paper (you may need to trim it to fit), letting a few inches overhang on each side.

 This would also be delicious with raspberries or peaches if you want to switch it up!

-To Make The Avocado Semifreddo: Combine the can of coconut milk, the flesh of the two ripe avocados, the remaining 1 1/2 cups powdered sugar, the remaining 2 tablespoons of coconut oil, all the lime juice, vanilla extract, and sea salt in a blender or food processor and process until the mixture is smooth and uniform in color.
-Let the blender or food processor go another 30 to 60 seconds so that it incorporates air into the semifreddo base.
+Make The Avocado Semifreddo: Combine the can of coconut milk, the flesh of the two ripe avocados, the remaining 1 1/2 cups powdered sugar, the remaining 2 tablespoons of coconut oil, all the lime juice, vanilla extract, and sea salt in a blender or food processor and process until the mixture is smooth and uniform in color.
+Let the blender or food processor go another 30 to 60 seconds to incorporate air into the semifreddo base.